kubernetes/website/content/en/docs/concepts/workloads/pods/pod-topology-spread-constraints.md

 {{< note >}}
-If your nodes are not expected to have **both** `kubernetes.io/hostname` and `topology.kubernetes.io/zone` labels set, you should define your own constraints instead of using the Kubernetes default.
+If your nodes are not expected to have **both** `kubernetes.io/hostname` and `topology.kubernetes.io/zone` labels set, define your own constraints instead of using the Kubernetes defaults.

-The `PodTopologySpread` plugin ignores from scoring the nodes that don't have both topologies.
+The `PodTopologySpread` plugin does not score the nodes that don't have the topology keys specified in the spreading constraints.
 {{< /note >}}

 ## Comparison with PodAffinity/PodAntiAffinity